annaduan09/econ4225/homework1.md

 Table: Percentage share of PSID households by size

+The histogram below shows the distribution of households by member count in the PSID dataset.
+Compared to the SCF histogram shown in class, the PSID histogram has fewer 2-member households and more 3-5 member households.
+The PSID dataset has 30.43% two-member households compared to the nearly 35% shown on Slide 2 of Section 1.1.
+PSID has a slightly larger share of households with 3 members: 15.95%, compared to the slide's 15%; a 13.88% share of 4-member households, compared to the slide's 12.5%; and a 7.2% share of 5-member households, compared to just past 5% in the slide.

 ![](homework1_files/figure-latex/hh size hist-1.pdf)<!-- -->

 # Part 2: Income Distribution
 ## Question 1: distribution of household income
-The following histogram shows the distribution of household incomes in the PSID, with values above the 99th percentile removed.
+The following histogram shows the distribution of household incomes in the PSID, with outliers exceeding the 99th percentile ($396,420).
 The distribution is right-skewed, as the median of $55,090 is lower than the mean of $78,266.
 The majority of households earn less than $100,682, which is the 75th percentile.
-A small minority of households surveyed have higher household incomes, up to $2.13 million.
-137 households have no income, and three households have negative income, with the lowest income being $267,900.
+25% of households surveyed have higher household incomes, up to $2.125 million.
+137 households have no income, and three households have negative income, with the lowest income being -$267,900.

 --------------------------------------------------------